jinvillaz/nestjs-temporal-core/README.md

 3. Implement proper error handling in activities
 4. Set appropriate timeouts for activities and workflows
 5. Use signals for long-running workflow coordination
+6. Monitor worker status using the WorkerManager service
+7. Configure appropriate runtime and worker options for production deployments
+8. Implement proper TLS security for production environments

 ## Contributing